 We don’t inflict our stories on guests, but some people ask about our background or that of the inn, so here goes…

-Who we are: Your hosts at Adventure Inn B&B are Nicholas DeGrazia and Sandy White — Captain Adventure and the Missus.
-The third family member is Pucci, a Labrador retriever.
+Who we are: Your hosts at Adventure Inn B&B are the husband and wife team of Nicholas DeGrazia and Sandy White — Captain Adventure and the Missus.
+We started the bed and breakfast in 2005.

 Was running a B&B our dream?
 Nope.
 We inherited this nice, large house on Lake Huron, moved from downtown Detroit, and over a ten-year period made it nicer and larger.
-Too much space for two people and a dog.
+Too much space for two people and, for many years, a Labrador.

 On a 2004 trip to the Muskoka Lakes region of Ontario, we stayed in a couple B&Bs, and there, while relaxing on the roof of someone’s boat shed, we hatched the idea.
 Nine months later, Adventure Inn B&B was born.
 We like the way we live — and the way our house looks — when company is coming.